k8ssandra/k8ssandra-operator/docs/k8ssandracluster/README.md

 This manifest specifies a 3-node Cassandra cluster with a single datacenter.

-When this K8ssandraCluster is created, K8ssandra Operator creates a CassandraDatacenter.
-The CassandraDatacenter is then managed by Cass Operator.
+When the K8ssandraCluster is created, K8ssandra Operator creates a CassandraDatacenter named `dc1`. `dc1` will be managed by Cass Operator.

 # Multi-Datacenter Cluster
 K8ssandra Operator delegates most of the work with managing a CassandraDatacenter to